Hey, all. If there's one thing I like doing, it's helping people save money.

 Please, please, please don't spend $5-6 dollars on a little .5-1 ounce container of pumpkin pie spice.
 It's such a RIP-OFF!

-First of all, if you cook or bake, you probably have half or all of the necessary spices in your pantry right this moment.
+First of all, if you cook or bake, you probably have many or all of the necessary spices in your pantry right this moment.

-Second of all, if you don't already own the spices, you can easily obtain small amounts of each spice from the bulk/dry goods section of your local market for waaaaay less money.
+Second of all, if you don't already own the spices, you can easily obtain small amounts of each one from the dry goods section of your local market for waaaaay less money.

 That's the beauty of the bulk section—you can measure out (weigh) exactly what you need for a recipe.
 No extra food waste or additional cost.

 Is there a definitive pumpkin pie spice recipe out there?

 I searched copiously and could not find one.
 Generally, they all have cinnamon, nutmeg, ginger and allspice.
 Many add cloves, but some people aren't fans of this spice, so they leave it out.